Until the age of 18, services for children and young people with long-term health conditions are provided by child health and social care services.

 Your Child and Adolescent Mental Health Service (CAMHS) team should work closely with you to support the transition.
 For example, you could have a joint meeting with your current team and the new adult mental health services.

-For more information, see our guide on children and young people's mental health services or the advice for young people and parents from Young Minds.
+For more information, see our guide on moving on to adult mental health services or the advice for young people and parents from Young Minds.

 Transitional planning and education: advice for parents

 At age 16, and beyond, young people will often become increasingly independent and may want to exercise more control over the support they receive for their special educational needs and disabilities (SEND).

 Colleges, your local authority and others who provide services for young people when they're over compulsory school age are expected to communicate directly with the young person.